ansys/pymapdl/docs/source/mapdl_commands/index.rst

 ********
 Database
 ********

-These commands are used to operate on the database in a global sense.
+These commands are used to operate on the database globally.

 .. toctree::
    :maxdepth: 1